Money & Business · Guide · Writing & Content

 How to Grow on YouTube

-The beginner YouTube blueprint: niche, title + thumbnail, first 10 videos, and the hook rule.
+Build a YouTube channel from scratch: niche, title and thumbnail, the first 10 videos, and the hook rule.
+Free blueprint, instant tips, no sign-up.

 YouTube is the hardest and highest-reward content platform.
 One hit video can change your life; one mediocre video gets 40 views.
 Most new creators quit at 10 videos because growth is brutal at the start.
 The ones who make it share a few common habits.